JamesMitofsky/unwaitlist.io/README.md

 ## Considerations beyond the code
 - Setup email filter to move 'online status confirmed' emails from inbox to folder without notification
 - Set Twilio number as emergency contact which can override Do Not Disturb and Silent

+# TODO
+- Figure out accessing a client secrets json file in Azure functions
+- Make checking spreadsheet seperate from request spreadsheet.
+This will help with multiple class check requests.